MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dbrush-class.md

 ### Parameters
  *opacity*
  A value between zero and 1 that indicates the opacity of the brush.
 This value is a constant multiplier that linearly scales the alpha value of all pixels filled by the brush.
-The opacity values are clamped in the range 0 to 1 before they are multiplied together
+The opacity values are clamped in the range 0 to 1 before they are multiplied together.

 ##  <a name="settransform"></a>  CD2DBrush::SetTransform
  Applies the specified transform to the render target, replacing the existing transformation.
-All subsequent drawing operations occur in the transformed space
+All subsequent drawing operations occur in the transformed space.

 ```
 void SetTransform(const D2D1_MATRIX_3X2_F* transform);